Slight Rebellion off Madison

+The story is the first of nine stories to feature Salinger's iconic protagonist Holden Morrisey Caulfield and the Caulfield family.

+Plot

+The story is a told by an omniscient narrator from a third-person point-of-view.

-In the story, a young Holden Caulfield first meets up with Sally to go ice skating.
+Holden Caulfield is a college student who has arrived home during the Christmas break.
+He is disaffected and disgusted with campus life and with conventional life in general.
+He loathes the prospect of performing as a dutiful son to his father and working for the family business.
+Young Holden first meets up with Sally to go ice skating.
 After a bit of small talk with her, Holden reveals his true thoughts about his perceived pointlessness of preparatory school, telling her he's "in bad shape."
-He continues and brings up the idea of moving with her far away from the city, but Sally dismisses this as an absurd fantasy.
+Holden's rebellious behavior is limited to formulating a scenario by which he and Sally will escape to the country and live a simple life.
+Sally dismisses this as an absurd fantasy.
+She counsels Holden to first complete his college degree after which he can enjoy "oodles" of far-flung adventures.
+Holden calls her a "royal pain" and she departs.

 Later, Holden and Carl Luce appear at the Wadsworth bar, where they drink scotch and sodas.
-Holden addresses Carl as an "intellectual guy" and asks him hypothetically what he would do if he hated school and wanted to "get the hell out of New York."
+Holden addresses Carl as an "intellectual guy" and asks him hypothetically what he would do if he hated school and wanted to "get the hell out of New York".
 Holden receives a response similar to Sally's, and is dismissed.
 Alone, Holden drunkenly calls Sally twice on a payphone.
 Then, after chatting with the piano player at the bar in the bathroom, Holden waits for a bus on the corner of Madison Avenue, with tears in his eyes.

-History

-This short story marked Salinger's debut in The New Yorker, and he was elated when the news came from his agent, Dorothy Olding, that the editors had accepted it.
-However, publication was postponed due to the war.